-Bishop Bronescombe School_take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to Bishop Bronescombe's School online safety policy and the acceptable user policy for staff.
+We take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to the Digital Safeguarding Policy and IT acceptable use policy for staff.

 Cyber Crime: This is a criminal activity committed using computers and/or the internet.